nickzas/do-kubernetes-challenge-2021/README.md

 # Prerequisites
 - [kubectl](https://kubernetes.io/docs/tasks/tools/) - Used to deploy and manage almost everything Kubernetes
 - Kubernetes cluster - You can either host your own cluster or [spin one up in Digital Ocean](https://www.digitalocean.com/products/kubernetes/)
-- [Lens](https://k8slens.dev/) - Lens is a way to easily view your cluster ina GUI, it's not technically required for this but I'd highly recommend it
+- [Lens](https://k8slens.dev/) - Lens is a way to easily view and interact with your cluster in a GUI, it's not technically required for this but I'd highly recommend it

 # Connecting to a Digital Ocean Kubernetes Cluster
 First, download your cluster config file: